shichiro-nakahara/docs/docs/how-natanetwork-works/fees.md

 # Protocol Revenue

-## Nata Network Transaction/Gas Fee
+## Nata Network Transaction Fee
 Nata Network requires a small transaction fee for inclusion into the ZK-rollup.
-This fee is currently ~0.001.
-The governing DAO could vote to change this value.
+The fee is dynamically set to help reduce large amount of pending transactions during times of high activity.
+Surge pricing levels are defined below.
+- Default: ~$0.10
+- Surge 1: ~$1.00 (1000-2000 pending tx)
+- Surge 2: ~$10.00 (2000-3000 pending tx)
+- Surge 3: ~$100.00 (3000-4000 pending tx)
+- Surge 4: ~$1000.00 (4000+ pending tx)

 ## Aave Interest
 A portion of deposits (currently 50%) are supplied to Aave V3.
 The governing DAO could vote to change this value.